MrsRina/bicudo/README.md

 The purpose of creating this framework is not only to make games but learn physics, multi-threading & parallel tasks.

 Physics use the concept of SAT (separation axis theorem) to compute displacement of collisions.
-Renderer engine of Bicudo is made in API OpenGL 4.
+Renderer engine of Bicudo is made in API OpenGL 4 and use SDL to handle native window & physcal devices input.

 There is bicudo-1 version, but that version is deprecated, but I recommend you take a look in that branch.
-Bicudo-3 physics engine is in progress.

 There is many Bicudo's rewrite, this third version is better and use OFP (oriented feature programming).
 Do not know what is OFP?
 Me no too, I created this coding style as you can see, I hope you like it. ;)

+Mainly features:
+* Multi-threading. (?).
+* GPU accelerated (rendering).
+* GPU tools to work easy with OpenGL.
+* Mathematical API library.
+* Built on SDL.

 ---